buildpacks/docs/content/docs/reference/config/builder-config.md

 - #### `order` _(list, required)_
   A list of buildpack groups.
 This list determines the order in which groups of buildpacks will be tested during detection.
-Detection is a phase of the [lifecycle](#lifecycle) where buildpacks are tested, one group at a time, for compatibility with the provided application source code.
+Detection is a phase of the [lifecycle][lifecycle] where buildpacks are tested, one group at a time, for compatibility with the provided application source code.
 The first group whose non-optional buildpacks all pass detection will be the group selected for the remainder of the build.
 Each group currently contains a single required field: